kchu25/CDLmotif.jl/README.md

     ├── ...
     └── <fasta_K>

 Motifs that are discovered will be stored in the *transfac* format as count matrices (for which it is straightforward to transform them into PWMs).
-A summary on the motif discovery results in documented in ```summary.html``` in each folder.
+A summary on the motif discovery results is documented in ```summary.html``` in each folder.

 # Software requirements:
 ### Weblogo